karthik14379/SGD-Regressor-for-Multivariate-Linear-Regression-/README.md

 ```
 /*
 Program to implement the multivariate linear regression model for predicting the price of the house and number of occupants in the house with SGD regressor.
-Developed by: RAJAMANIKANDAN R
+Developed by: P karthik
-RegisterNumber:  212223220082
+RegisterNumber:  212223045001
 */
 import numpy as np
 import pandas as pd